 - Issue traffic citations when called for

-- Give drivers a “case “or “service number” so drivers can later obtain the police officer’s crash report
+- Give drivers a “case number” to later obtain the officer’s crash report

 Do the police officers have to listen to my side of the story?

 While you have every right to speak with the investigating officers, you’re required to follow their direction at all times.
 While you may want to share your side of what happened as soon as possible, you need to be patient and wait for the officer to be ready to hear you.
-There may be other important things that need to occur first.
+There may be other important things the officer needs to do first.

 Do I have to answer questions from the police?